masolimano/maneage/README-hacking.md

       will give you a special shared-memory device (directory): on systems using the GNU C Library (all GNU/Linux system), it is `/dev/shm`.
-The contents of this directory are actually in your RAM, not in your persistance storage like the HDD or SSD.
-Reading and writing from/to the RAM is much faster than persistant storage, so if you have enough RAM available, it can be very beneficial for large temporary files to be put there.
+The contents of this directory are actually in your RAM, not in your persistence storage like the HDD or SSD.
+Reading and writing from/to the RAM is much faster than persistent storage, so if you have enough RAM available, it can be very beneficial for large temporary files to be put there.
 You can use the `mktemp` program to give the temporary files a randomly-set name, and use text files as targets to keep that